Claire Lee Chennault: Flying Tigers

+Chennault had 900 aircraft at his disposal, which was more than Japan had in China.

 The first magazine photo coverage of Chennault took place within Life magazine in the Monday, August 10, 1942, issue.
 The first Time magazine photo coverage of Chennault took place in its Monday, December 6, 1943, issue.
+Shortly before the Time issue appeared, Chennault encountered British Prime Minister Winston Churchill at the Cairo Conference.
+According to historian Carlo D'Este, Chennault "had been nicknamed 'The Hawk' by Time Magazine and described by Antony Head, a member of the Joint Planning Staff, as 'resembling a Red Indian Chief who had just taken somebody's scalp.'
+Turning to [Gen. Hastings Lionel] Ismay, Churchill asked the name of the American officer in a loud voice that was overheard by the U.S. delegation and produced an embarrassed silence, finally broken when [Churchill] announced: 'I'm glad he's on our side.'"

 China-Burma-India theater

 Throughout the war Chennault was engaged in a bitter dispute with the American ground commander, General Joseph Stilwell.

 Chennault believed that the Fourteenth Air Force, operating out of bases in China, could attack Japanese forces in concert with Nationalist troops.
 For his part, Stilwell wanted air assets diverted to his command to support the opening of a ground supply route through northern Burma to China.
 The route would provide supplies and new equipment for a greatly expanded Nationalist force of twenty to thirty modernized divisions.

-Chiang Kai-shek favored Chennault's plans, since he was suspicious of British colonial interests in Burma, and he was unprepared – and unwilling – to begin major offensive operations against the Japanese, preferring to save his troops for the eventual civil war.
+Chiang Kai-shek favored Chennault's plans, since he was suspicious of British colonial interests in Burma.
 He was also concerned about alliances with semi-independent generals supporting the Nationalist government, and was concerned that a major loss of military forces would enable his Communist Chinese adversaries to gain the upper hand.

-The sharply differing assessments held by Stillwell and Chennault came out in a meeting in 1943 with President Roosevelt, who asked both commanders for their opinion of Chiang.
-Stillwell stated: "He's a vacillating, tricky, undependable old scoundrel who never keeps his word."
+The sharply differing assessments held by Stilwell and Chennault came out in a meeting in 1943 with President Roosevelt, who asked both commanders for their opinion of Chiang.
+Stilwell stated: "He's a vacillating, tricky, undependable old scoundrel who never keeps his word."
 Chennault by contrast told Roosevelt: "Sir, I think the Generalissimo is one of the two or three greatest military and political leaders in the world today.
 He has never broken a commitment or promise to me."
 Chennault was supported in his disputes by Soong Mei-ling, Chiang's politically powerful wife, who was one of the richest women in 1930s China and, unlike her husband, fluent in English.